ghorela3ishan/pubsub/README.md

 ## Precautions to be kept:
  1. Always remember to clear ( unsubcribe ) the subscriber using the subsciption instance when the subscriber is no longer required.
  2. Avoid copies of subscription.
 Unsubscirbe before you subscribe again.
-If you have already subscribed to an event and subcribe again to the same event (eg: if you subscriber to an event on click of a button ), this will create a copy in the subscriptions.
+If you have already subscribed to an event and subcribe again to the same event (eg: if you subscribe to an event on click of a button ), this will create a copy in the subscriptions.